-Lord God, my eternal loving heavenly Father, I return to You and run into Your loving arms, which are wide open and waiting for me to come closer than ever.
-Lord God, You have described Yourself as my Lover/Spouse.
+Lord God, my eternal loving heavenly Father, I return to You to run into Your loving arms which are wide open and waiting for me to come closer than ever.
+Lord God, You have described Yourself as my lover/spouse.
 I do love You with all my heart.
 Give me grace to be 100% true to You at all times.
 Forgive me of my backsliding.
 Thank You for promising Your willingness to forgive and restore.
 I pray these mercies through Jesus Christ, the One who never backslid and, therefore, never needed to return.
 Amen!!!

 100 PERSONAL WORDS: